NomanWarrior/NomanWarrior/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a discord.js developer.\
-💻 &nbsp; I'm a developer of a project called [Zyuk Music Bot](https://zyukbot.nomanwarrior.repl.co/)\
 ⭐ &nbsp; I can also develop custom websites and discord bots using [discord.js](https://discord.js.org)\
-💬 &nbsp; You can read more about me in my website: **https://nomanwarrior.repl.co/**
+💬 &nbsp; You can read more about me in my website: **https://elite.nomanwarrior.repl.co/**

 ### 🛠 &nbsp;Skills